eic/EicToyModel/doc/README.API.md

   EtmDetectorStack *mid( void ); EtmDetectorStack *barrel  ( void ) { return mid(); };
   EtmDetectorStack *fwd( void ); EtmDetectorStack *forward ( void ) { return fwd(); };

-  return pointer to the vertex/e-endcap/barrel/h-endcap detector stacks, respectively
+  Return pointer to the vertex / e-endcap / barrel / h-endcap detector stacks, respectively.
 ```

 #### Visualization

 ```
-  EicToyModel *width(unsigned width);

-  width       : ROOT canvas width in screen pixels
+  EicToyModel *AddEtaLine(double value, bool line = true, bool label = true, bool redraw = true);

+  Display a particular pseudo-rapidity line on the picture (like eta=0.0, which is neither of the acceptance boundaries):

+  eta         : pseudo-rapidity value line        : if "true", draw the respective straight line label       : if "true", draw the label
 ```

 ```
-  EicToyModel *mirror(bool what = true, bool redraw = true);

-  Turn mirror image on and off.
-They are not identical in the horizontal cut view because of the 25mrad crossing angle.

-  what        : if "true", turn mirror image on
+  void ApplyStandardTrimming( void );

+  Beautify the displayed container shapes a bit.
+Be aware that this option actually eats part of the space (edges) away from the exported integration volumes.
 ```

 ```